Portrayal of Arabs in film: Syrian cinema

-The Day I Lost My Shadow (2018):
+The Day I Lost My Shadow (2018)

-Directed by Soudade Kaadan, the film takes place in 2012, telling the story of a mother, Sana, who is raising her eight-year-old boy in Syria during the events of the war.
+The Day I Lost My Shadow takes place in 2012, telling the story of a mother, Sana, who is raising her eight-year-old boy in Syria during the events of the war.
 In her attempt to get a gas cylinder, she meets a brother and sister who are also looking for a gas cylinder, and they end up taking a taxi to a city nearby to get it.
 They face many obstacles while they are trying to get the gas cylinders, but one thing Sana notices is how people lose their shadows once they have lost someone they love due to the war.

 According to The Hollywood Reporter, Soudade Kaadan, the French-born Syrian director, won the Lion of the Future award at the Venice Film Festival for her remarkable work on the film.
 The story was told from a female voice, regarding the daily lives of Syrians during the war.
 The female voice perspective is what helped Soudade Kaadan in winning the award since it is rare that a female voice is able to deliver a message of power throughout a production.